-Mark C. Layton, age 46, has served as Chairman of the Board, President and Chief Executive Officer of PFSweb since its inception.
+Mark C. Layton, age 47, has served as Chairman of the Board, President and Chief Executive Officer of PFSweb since its inception.
 Mr. Layton previously held the following positions with Daisytek International Corporation ("Daisytek"), a leading global distributor of consumable computer supplies and office products and the former parent corporation of the Company: Chairman of the Board from September 1999 to October 2000; President, Chief Executive Officer and Chief Operating Officer from April 1997 to February 2000; Director from 1988 to October 2000; President, Chief Operating Officer and Chief Financial Officer from 1993 to April 1997; Executive Vice President from 1990 to 1993; and Vice President - Operations from 1988 to 1990.
 Prior to joining Daisytek, Mr. Layton served as a management consultant with Arthur Andersen & Co., S.C. for six years through 1988 specializing in wholesale and retail distribution and technology.
-Mr. Layton is also a director of PC Mall, Inc. a direct marketer of computer products.

-Timothy M. Murray, age 53, has served as a non-employee Director of the Company since its inception.
+Timothy M. Murray, age 54, has served as a non-employee Director of the Company since its inception.
 Mr. Murray is a partner of Chicago Growth Partners (a private equity firm) and is a managing director of several private equity funds related to William Blair Capital Partners (a private equity firm).
 From 1979 to 2004, Mr. Murray was employed at William Blair & Company (an investment banking firm) and was a Principal of that firm from 1984 to 2004.
 Mr. Murray is a director of several privately held corporations.